Gobd/postback/docs/deliveryInfo.md

 The delivery agent's log file can be cahnge by passing in a different argument to the `makeLogger` function.

 It logs everything to this one file, both info and errors.

+Build with `go build src/deliverygo`, then move the file into the `src` folder, and run with `src/delivery`